coodoo-workhorse/workhorse/README.md

     }
 }
 ```
 Here the Worker `ExampleWorker` can't be executed more than `1000 times per minutes`.
-Workhorse ensures that, on the one hand, all created jobs are processed and, on the other hand, the specified limit is adhered to.
+Workhorse ensures that, on the one hand, all created executions are processed and, on the other hand, the specified limit is adhered to.

 ### Multi Queues
-Each Job has its own queue (also priority queue).
+Each Job has its own queue.

 #### How to use